45 companies ranked in the NUE Top Medium-sized Placement Providers, and we are thrilled to announce we won! The Nat...

 This role is ideal for someone that is thorough and pays attention to detail, has the ability to use their initiative and has persistence and determination.

-There are no set entry requirements for this role, but employers may ask for GCSEs in subjects like maths, English, or design and technology.
-Experience in construction, for example brickwork, could be useful.
+There are no set entry requirements if you are applying for work, but employers may ask for GCSEs in subjects like Maths, English, or Design and Technology.
+Experience in construction, for example brickwork, lagging or cladding could be useful.

 You could also complete an intermediate apprenticeship in construction insulation and building treatments, or a thermal insulation operative intermediate apprenticeship.

-You'll need a Construction Skills Certification Scheme (CSCS) card or equivalent to train and work on a construction site.
+You'll need a Construction Skills Certification Scheme (CSCS) card or equivalent to train and work on a construction site, and some employers may ask for you to have a driving licence.

 CAREER PROSPECTS